Lashana Lynch: Career

-In 2019, she played Maria Rambeau in the Marvel Cinematic Universe (MCU) film Captain Marvel.
-Her character is an Air Force pilot, and the single mother of Monica Rambeau.
-At the same time, she also appeared in the British science fiction comedy The Intergalactic Adventures of Max Cloud with Scott Adkins and John Hannah.
-In 2020, at the Black Women in Hollywood Awards, she won an award of distinction along with Niecy Nash and Melina Matsoukas.
-In 2021, Lynch played Nomi, the new 007 agent, alongside Daniel Craig as the retired 007 agent James Bond, in the James Bond film franchise entry No Time to Die; the change to a woman holding the 007 designation in the franchise drew international headlines.
+In March 2018, Lynch was reported to have replaced DeWanda Wise for a role in then-upcoming Marvel Cinematic Universe (MCU) film Captain Marvel opposite Brie Larson and Samuel L. Jackson.
+The film was released in 2019 and became the fifth-highest-grossing film of the year making over $1.1 billion worldwide.
+Lynch portrayed Maria Rambeau; an Air Force pilot, best friend to Carol Danvers and single mother of Monica Rambeau.
+In 2020, she also appeared in the British science fiction comedy The Intergalactic Adventures of Max Cloud with Scott Adkins and John Hannah.
+In 2021, Lynch portrayed Nomi, the new 007 agent, alongside Daniel Craig the retired 007 agent James Bond, in the James Bond film franchise entry No Time to Die (2021); the change to a Black woman holding the 007 designation in the franchise drew international headlines.
+Lynch has said that she received hate from racist online trolls due to her casting, causing her to delete her Instagram account.
+That year she also starred in Ear for Eye (2021).

-In 2022, Lynch portrayed an alternate version of Maria Rambeau in Doctor Strange in the Multiverse of Madness, who became her universe's Captain Marvel.
+In 2022, Lynch portrayed an alternate version of Maria Rambeau who became her universe's Captain Marvel in the MCU film Doctor Strange in the Multiverse of Madness (2022).
 The same year, Lynch also played veteran warrior, Izogie, in the historical epic, The Woman King, about the Agojie, the all-female military unit of the Kingdom of Dahomey, one of the most powerful states of Africa in the 18th and 19th centuries.
-Also in 2022, Lynch was cast in the upcoming Bob Marley biopic, Bob Marley: One Love, along with Kingsley Ben-Adir and directed by Reinaldo Marcus Green.
-At the end of 2023, Lynch appeared as Rambeau in The Marvels during a flashback scene, and made a cameo in the end-credits scene as a version of Rambeau who became the superhero Binary.
+She also starred as Miss Honey in Matilda the Musical (2022).
+At the end of 2023, Lynch appeared as Rambeau in the MCU film The Marvels during a flashback scene, and also made a cameo appearance in the end-credits scene as a version of Rambeau who became the superhero Binary, working alongside Kelsey Grammer's Beast.

-In 2024, Lynch was revealed to be the voice actress and likeness for the main character of Directive 8020, Brianna Young, marking her first work on a video game project.
-She also played the major role of Bianca Pullman, an MI6 agent, in the British television series The Day of the Jackal.
+In 2024, Lynch starred as Rita Marley in the Bob Marley biopic, Bob Marley: One Love, along with Kingsley Ben-Adir and directed by Reinaldo Marcus Green.
+She also co-starred in The Day of the Jackal (2024) alongside Eddie Redmayne, which earned her a nomination for the Critics' Choice Award for Best Actress in an Action Series.
+In May 2026, Lynch was the voice actress and also used as the likeness for the main character of the video game Directive 8020.

+Upcoming projects

+In 2025, Lynch was cast in the upcoming film Children of Blood and Bone, set for release in 2027.
+She is set to star in a sequel series for Peaky Blinders alongside Jamie Bell and Charlie Heaton.
+Production began in March 2026.